laurivan/lint-commit-msg/README.md

 ## Tips
 ### It's okay to ignore errors
 The purpose of lint-commit-msg is to _help you_ make your commit messages more usable;
-not to earn you a medal for achieving 100% error-free linting results.
+not to earn you a medal for 100% error-free commit messages.
 If you think a linting error is a false positive simply ignore it.
 If you think fixing an error reported by lint-commit-msg would not make your message more readable just disregard it.